 The correctness of the results provided by the value analysis is guaranteed only if the user verifies all the proof obligations generated during the analysis.
 In the current version of Frama-C, these proof obligations are displayed as messages that contain the word assert.
 Frama-C comes with a common specification language for all plug-ins, called ACSL (http://frama-c.com/acsl.html).
 Most of the proof obligations emitted by the value analysis are expressed in ACSL.
-Messages for proof obligations that are not yet expressed as ACSL assertions contain the place-holder assert (Ook).
 In any case, each proof obligation message describes the nature and the origin of the obligation.